alextnetto/alextnetto/README.md

 ### Hi there, Im Alexandro 👋

 Cultivator of good habits and relationships.
-Seeking to be more independent and gain experience.
+Seeking new challenges and grow as person.

 Developer, math lover, financial market enthusiast, stock investor and active Hackathoner.
 Studying ML, Data Science and Blockchain.

 2 medals in Math Olympics(OBMEP).
-German, 20 years old, living alone in Florianópolis, SC.
+German, 20 years old, living alone in Florianópolis, SC, Brazil.
 Coursing Computer Science at UFSC.

 Toolbox: